intcyoacreator/intcyoacreator.github.io/README.md

 - [x] If you've chosen "Edit Section" (and presumably Edit Divider) and switch to the Viewer, it will still be in Edit Mode
     * Fixed fairly easily
+    - [ ] Same thing happens with dividers

 ## Possible TODOs